nixpig/virtui/README.md

 firewall_backend = "iptables"
 ```

-If you want to use LXC, you'll also need: `yay -Sy virt-bootstrap-git`
+If you want to use LXC, you'll also need to install `virt-bootstrap-git` from the AUR.

 ---